sdkbox-doc/en/src/sdkboxplay/v3-js/usage.md

 #### Intro
-SdkboxPlay is an abstraction for Google Play and Game Center’s social services.
+SdkboxPlay is an abstraction for Google Play and Game Center's social services.
 Under a common API exposes access to Leaderboards and Achievements for each platform.
 In order to keep the API fit to the two models, some tradeoffs have been made, which will be detailed in each section

 ##### Logged in user info